When I’m talking about stacking, I’m not talking about stacking cups, although that is an impressive, yet useless skill.

 Amazon Prime Day & AMEX Membership Rewards

-If you shop on Amazon.com, have Amazon Prime or live on the planet Earth, I assume you know that this Monday & Tuesday were Amazon.com’s Prime Day promotion.
+If you shop on Amazon.com, have Amazon Prime or live on the planet Earth, I assume you know that every year Amazon.com has their Prime Day promotion.
 This made up day, started in 2015, gives special discounts to the over 100 MILLION Amazon Prime subscribers.

 While I first scoffed at Prime Day as a way to make people spend money, I since have found that many things I’ve put off buying can be found for a deep discount on Prime Day.
 What made this Prime Day special was a overlapping discount available for American Express cardholders.